turingschool/curriculum/source/projects/store_engine.markdown

   * if any product is retired:
       * they can still access the product page
       * they cannot add it to a new cart
-* Place a "One-Click" order from any active product page
+* Place a "Two-Click" order from any active product page.
+The first click asks "Place an order for 'X'?" and if you then click "OK", the order is completed.
+Handle this in JavaScript or plain HTML at your discretion.

 NOT Allowed To: